 Notice Regarding Wellness Program

 The ParTNers for Health Wellness Program is a voluntary wellness program available to all state and higher education employees and spouses enrolled in health coverage.
+Local education, local government and retirees enrolled in health coverage have access to certain programs like disease management and the web portal.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008 and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you choose to participate in the wellness program, you will be asked to complete a voluntary health questionnaire (assessment) that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes or heart disease).
-You will also be asked to complete a biometric screening, which will include a sample of your blood to determine blood sugar and cholesterol levels, blood pressure, height, weight and BMI.
-You are not required to complete the assessment or to participate in the biometric screening or other medical examinations.
+You are not required to complete the assessment or other medical examinations.

-The information from your health questionnaire and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks.
+The information from your health questionnaire and the results from your biometric screening (active state and higher education employees and spouses only) will be used to provide you with information to help you understand your current health and potential risks.
 It may also be used to offer you services through the wellness program such as weight management, Diabetes Prevention Program and other programs.
 You also are encouraged to share your results or concerns with your own doctor.

 Protections from Disclosure of Medical Information